Slumber Party Readathon

 8. Reading relaxes the body, calms the mind, and improves concentration.

-READING IS EVERYTHING.
+Yes, READING IS EVERYTHING.
 Reading makes me feel like I’ve accomplished something, learned something, become a better person.
-Reading makes me smarter.
+Also, reading makes me smarter.
 Reading gives me something to talk about later on.
-Reading is the unbelievably healthy way my attention deficit disorder medicates itself.
-Reading is escape; it’s a way to make contact with reality after a day of making things up, and it’s a way of making contact with someone else’s imagination after a day that’s all too real.
-READING IS GRIST.
-READING IS BLISS. ~ Nora Ephron
+Consistant reading is the unbelievably healthy way my attention deficit disorder medicates itself.
+Reading is an escape; it’s a way to make contact with reality after a day of making things up, and it’s a way of making contact with someone else’s imagination after a day that’s all too real.
+READING IS GRIST and READING IS BLISS. ~ Nora Ephron

 From I Feel Bad About My Neck: and Other Thoughts on Being a Woman.